alekjarmov/DNICK/Ispitna-Baloni-kol2022/readme.md

 ### Frontend
 In the app module create a folder called `templates` where the templates will be stored.

-#### Templating language tutorial
-The base template can look something like this
+The base template can look something like this:
 ```jinja
 {%  include "navbar.html" %}
 <div class="container main-container">
     {% block content %} {% endblock %}
 </div>
 ```
-The other templates can then extend it and look like this, if we dont want to extend a base template the include part is the most useful for the navbar or for a footer.
+The other templates can then extend it or just `{%  include "navbar.html" %}`
 ```jinja
 {% extends 'base.html' %}
 {% block content %}
     <ul>
     {% for user in blocked %}